How to Use KwikWood

 You can simply just shape the KwikWood with your hands and fingers to create the shape that you need.

-I was able to create this detail that I needed to replace on this desk makeover by just shaping the KwikWood with my fingers.
+I was able to create this detail that I needed to replace on this chalk painted desk by just shaping the KwikWood with my fingers.

-If the details are a bit more intricate, consider using a mold putty or hot glue to make a mold of the shape that you need to create.
+If the details are a bit more intricate, consider using a mold putty or hot glue to make a mold (see this How to Repair Broken Trim post) of the shape that you need to create.

 Then you can put the KwikWood into the mold to create the intricate details.